lucamazzza/AIDay/README.md

 * **Game Engine:** **Unity** (to create a 3D mock-up of the game environment)
 * **Voice & NLU Platform:** **Neocortex**
     * This was a hackathon-provided tool.
-    * We used the Neocortex web platform to define our `PlantCrop` and `HarvestCrop` intents and train the AI on sample "utterances."
+    * We used the Neocortex web platform to define our `PlantCrop`, `HarvestCrop` and `BakeBread` actions and train the AI on sample "intents"
     * We used the Neocortex Unity SDK to connect our game to the AI in real-time[cite: 148, 156].
 * **Language:** **C#**

 ---